qkaren/converse_reading_cmr/README.md

 # Code for "Conversing by Reading: Contentful Neural Conversation with On-demand Machine Reading"

 Confidential, please do not redistribute.
 The code will be released under an MIT License.
+(What to do with this sentence?)

+This is the code for the following paper:
+Conversing by Reading: Contentful Neural Conversation with On-demand Machine Reading (put link here) Lianhui Qin, Michel Galley, Chris Brockett, Xiaodong Liu, Xiang Gao, Bill Dolan, Yejin Choi, Jianfeng Gao

-This package contains two independent codebases for (1) re-creating the dataset of our experiments and (2) the CMR model described in our submission.
-All this code will be made publicly and freely available with the final version of our paper and will be hosted on github.
+This package contains two independent codebases for (1) re-creating the dataset of our experiments and (2) the CMR model described in the paper.
+All this code is made publicly and freely available with the final version of our paper and will be hosted on github.

-**Disclaimer:** *While we made significant efforts to document and test the code, this is a preliminary release and we will further improve it by the time of the final version.*
+#**Disclaimer:** *While we made significant efforts to document and test the code, this is a preliminary release and we will further improve it by the time of the final version.*

 ## Data